aiven/devportal/docs/tutorials/anomaly-detection.rst

 To complete the section, you will perform the following steps:

-* Create a new Aiven for Apache Flink application
+* Create a new Aiven for Apache Flink application.
-* Import the previously created ``CPU_IN`` source table to read the metrics data from your Apache Kafka® topic
+* Import the previously created ``CPU_IN`` source table to read the metrics data from your Apache Kafka® topic.
-* Define a sink table to send the processed messages to a separate Apache Kafka® topic
+* Define a sink table to send the processed messages to a separate Apache Kafka® topic.
-* Define a SQL transformation definition to process the data
+* Define a SQL transformation definition to process the data.
-* Create an application deployment to execute the pipeline
+* Create an application deployment to execute the pipeline.

 You can go ahead an try yourself to define the windowing pipeline.
 If, on the other side, you prefer a step by step approach, follow the instructions below:

 1. In the `Aiven Console <https://console.aiven.io/>`_, open the Aiven for Apache Flink service and go to the **Applications** tab.
-2. Click on **Create new application** and name it ``cpu_agg``
+2. Click on **Create new application** and name it ``cpu_agg``.
-3. Click on **Create first version**
+3. Click on **Create first version**.
-4. To import the source ``CPU_IN`` table from the previously created ``filtering`` application
+4. To import the source ``CPU_IN`` table from the previously created ``filtering`` application:
     * Click on **Import existing source table**
     * Select ``filtering`` as application, ``Version 1`` as version, ``CPU_IN`` as table and click **Next**
     * Click on **Add table**